cybercongress/cybertensor-developer-docs/docs/learn/anatomy-of-incentive-mechanism.md

 See **1** and **3** in the above diagram.
 A subnet protocol, which is unique to the subnet, must define how a subnet validator will query the subnet miners, and how a subnet miner should respond to the query.

 :::tip Axon, dendrite and Synapse building blocks
-Use the Bittensor building blocks Axon, dendrite and Synapse to develop your subnet protocol.
+Use the Cybertensor building blocks Axon, dendrite and Synapse to develop your subnet protocol.
 See [Neuron to neuron communication](./bittensor-building-blocks.md#neuron-to-neuron-communication).
 :::

 For example, a subnet validator might send a query containing the task description to the subnet miners.
 The subnet miners will perform the task and then respond to the subnet validators with the results of the task the miners performed.
 Note, however, that query-response is only one of the ways of subnet miner-and-subnet validator interaction.
 An alternative example is when the subnet validators and subnet miners use additional shared resources such as databases, and these resources can be used to evaluate miner performance.